 We are stronger together, that’s why we are rooted in the heart of the community across schools, community centres, libraries, hospitals and children’s homes.
 Fully committed to listen, understand, and respond in creative ways to come to unique and inspiring long-term solutions, involving the whole community […]

-With thanks to the amazing support of Wisbech Town Council, Anglian Water’s @one alliance and Peter Humphrey’s architects as well as funding from The Big Lottery, we are now underway with establishing a Therapeutic Community Farm as a base for our services.
+With thanks to our funders and amazing community support, we are now underway with establishing a Therapeutic Community Farm as a base for our services.

 “A safe, non-clinical, easy to access community space with a difference.”